Chalwk/JeriCraftDocs/docs/guides/Levelled Mobs.md

 - **Difficulty Awareness**: Higher-level mobs are tougher to defeat, but they drop superior rewards.
 Approach with caution when you encounter stronger enemies.

 ### Compatibility
-- **mcMMO Integration**: LevelledMobs works seamlessly with the mcMMO plugin, enriching your RPG gameplay experience.
+- **mcMMO Integration**: Levelled Mobs works seamlessly with the mcMMO plugin, enriching your RPG gameplay experience.
 - **Skill Leveling**: Level up your skills to enhance your ability to defeat higher-level mobs and unlock new challenges.

 ### Player Strategy